So, like many of you, I used to suffer from insomnia.

 It actually makes for better legislation.

-And uh it just requires we do some hard work done at the grassroots level explaining why what we're doing is important and uh why uh we need the help of the American people to get it done.
+And it just requires we do some hard work down at the grassroots level explaining why what we're doing is important and why we need the help of the American people to get it done.

-I mean we've gone from aromatherapy, pet therapy, crayons, coloring books and and Plato into I think a more angry stage over the weekend you had anchors on CNN referring to Donald Trump as authoritarian, pretty much calling him a dictator without saying it.
+Over the weekend, you had anchors on CNN referring to Donald Trump as authoritarian, pretty much calling him a dictator without saying it.

 And then you had Chris Cuomo this morning comparing Trump's EPA pick to a flat earther and segregationist.